na-na-hi/renget/archive/PSInternship.md

 Another voice piped up behind them from the stairs.

-"They're were doing unearthly things, sensei!"
+"They were doing unearthly things, sensei!"

 Kaga, a short babyfaced boy, appeared at the top of the stairs, scowling down at them.